SnowyMouse/chimera/README.md

 for analog sticks, though.

 **Usage:** `chimera_aim_assist [true/false]`

+#### Allow all passengers
+Disable teammate restrictions for vehicles, allowing anyone to enter anyone's vehicle.
+This will only apply if you're hosting a game, and clients will need to have a version of Chimera that fixes desyncing with multi-team vehicles (or an equivalent mod), or else desyncing will occur.

+**Usage:** `chimera_allow_all_passengers [true/false]`

 #### Anisotropic filtering
 This enables the same thing that is done in config.txt but without having to